Nike tells U.S. Supreme Court: Enough, Already

 “It sounds as though we’re remanding for no purpose, given what Already has said throughout the course of the litigation and, indeed, in this court today,” she told Ginger Anders, a Justice Department lawyer.

-Two companies with well-known trademarks, clothing maker Levi Strauss & Co and automaker Volkswagen AG, filed briefs supporting Nike.
+Two companies with well-known trademarks, clothing maker Levi Strauss & Co and automaker Volkswagen AG (VOWG_p.DE), filed briefs supporting Nike.

 A decision is expected by the end of June.